The Lord’s Prayer

 The word amen is a statement of affirmation and means “so be it.”

 Although the words “in Jesus’ Name” is not part of this prayer, we can see that faith in the Lord and His great work are.
 A personal relationship with God was foreign to those in the Old Testament.
 Calling the Most High God “Our Father” was not part of the Old Testament believer’s understanding.
 Jesus opened this understanding up to His followers and it can only be prayed aright by those who have placed their faith in Christ.
 The Word says, “But as many as received Him (Jesus), to them gave He power to become sons (and daughters) of God.”
 Also, as we have said, God’s provision, protection, and forgiveness are all due to what the Lord accomplished at Calvary.
 You might say, the Lord’s Prayer looked forward to the atoning work of Calvary.
-When you think about it, all that we pray; we pray in light of the Lord’s great work on the cross.
+All that we pray; we pray in light of the Lord’s great work on the cross.

 “God is our refuge and strength, a very present help in trouble” (Psalm 46:1).